VaibhavDabral11/Linux-Commands/README.md

 ```@ruby
  mv filename newFilenName [rename]

- mv filename foldername [ move file from one folder to another folder]
+ mv foldername foldername [ move file from one folder to another folder]
 ```
 9. Display the content of file in terminal by using this  folling command .